-Because this is a 3.5mm headset, and a lot of its appeal is hardware-based, everything works on Playstation 4 just like on a PC.
+Because this is a 3.5mm headset, and a lot of its appeal is hardware-based, it’s just as good as a PS4 headset as on PC.

 Playstation Gold Wireless headset offers an official, affordable, and no-nonsense solution

 Playstation Gold Wireless Headset

 This sleek PS4 headset supports virtual 7.1 surround sound and can connect to the Playstation 4, Playstation 3, Playstation Vita (!), and PC without issue (though Vita and PC only support stereo sound).
 It comes with both a wired 3.5mm cable and a USB dongle for connecting to devices, so you shouldn’t have any compatibility options.
 It might not look like it, but the headset also has a mic embedded into left earphone, so you can chat to your heart’s content, though you won’t sound all that good.

-The HyperX Cloud Alpha sounds a headset three times the price
+The HyperX Cloud Alpha sounds like a headset three times the price

 HyperX Cloud AlphaFull Review